 Duke Basic Reimbursement Account Contribution

-To help offset the higher out-of-pocket expenses of Duke Basic, Duke Basic members receive an annual contribution to a Health Care Reimbursement Account based on the level of coverage selected:
+To help offset the higher out-of-pocket expenses of Duke Basic, Duke Basic, members in this plan receive an annual contribution to a Health Care Reimbursement Account based on the level of coverage selected:

 - $200 for Employee